sigstore/timestamp-authority/docs/tsa-policy.md

 verifies that the time-stamp token has been correctly signed and that the private key used to sign the time-stamp token has not been compromised.

+## 6.3.
+Relying Party Obligations

+The terms and conditions made available to relying parties shall include an obligation on the relying party that, when relying on a time-stamp token, it shall:

+1. verify that the time-stamp token has been correctly signed and that the private key used to sign the time-stamp has not been compromised until the time of the verification;

+   NOTE: During the TSU's certificate validity period, the validity of the signing key can be checked using current revocation status for the TSU's certificate.
+If the time of verification exceeds the end of the validity period of the corresponding certificate, see annex A for guidance.

+1. take into account any limitations on the usage of the time-stamp indicated by the time-stamp policy;

+1. take into account any other precautions prescribed in agreements or elsewhere.

 # 7. Requirements on TSA Practices

 The TSA shall implement the controls that meet the following requirements.